Is UPS SurePost® Right For Your Small Package Shipping?

 Small parcels might be compact, but they bring big logistic challenges.
 For carriers, these challenges come mostly in the last mile.
 Weaving a truck through tight city streets or across long rural routes for doorstep delivery creates surcharges and fees that make shippers cringe.
 And with the recent boom in e-commerce shipping, which shows no signs of slowing, small package challenges will continue to grow.

-If last-mile delivery for these orders is costly and consumers expect free or low-cost shipping, how can small and mid-size businesses (SMBs) – who don't the same resources as big-box retailers – compete?
+If last-mile delivery for these orders is costly and consumers expect free or low-cost shipping, how can small and mid-size businesses (SMBs) – who don’t have the same resources as big-box retailers – compete?
 To address this problem, UPS® created UPS SurePost®.
 The shipping network and services offered by this program helps SMBs stay competitive with their small parcel services and streamline parcel shipping operations overall.

 Getting the most value out of SurePost comes down to fit – having the right operations, customers and order profiles.
 Here, we explain how this UPS program may benefit your business and open doors.